 A developing country with a young and diverse population, Ecuador has invested in a series of education reforms aimed at strengthening the economy and reducing poverty.
 Its well-established and growing international school sector caters to both local elites and expatriates.

 Schools are clustered around the capital Quito and port city of Guayaquil, with a scattering of institutions in other major cities.
 Among the oldest are schools following an American-style education; former embassy schools offering the curriculums of Germany, France and the UK; and Catholic religious foundations.
 The vast majority offer coeducational day schooling.

 Under the Ecuadorian constitution, education is compulsory until students achieve a “basic level of education”, which is estimated to take nine years.
 Primary education, which begins at age six and lasts six years, is followed by three years of middle school, and three years of optional high school, leading to the bachillerato exam.
-An aptitude test determines admission to Ecuador’s 29 universities, which are free to attend.
+An aptitude test determines admission to Ecuador’s 29 public universities, which are free to attend.